Thrive Leads Shortcode could not be rendered, please check it in Thrive Leads Section!

 I’ve come across a lot of great bodyweight training resources along the years.
 Check out these two resources before embarking on your journey:

-Workout Without Weights – This is an eBook written by Coach Lomax.
+Bodyweight Bodybuilding – This is an eBook written by Coach Lomax.
 It has taught me pretty much everything I know about bodyweight training.
 The eBook is concise and easy to follow.
-It comes with six “mini” eBooks for additional information.
-One of the mini eBooks is a full 4-week Tabata training program.
-This may end up being your full program for you vacation.
+It’s 3-phase bodyweight-only program, complete with video tutorials, a beginner 4-week program, plus advanced training technique.
 Check it out here.

 Fitting Exercise into Your Busy Itinerary